 GAAP prioritizes the level of market price observability used in measuring assets and liabilities at fair value.
 Market price observability is impacted by a number of factors, including the type of assets and liabilities and the specific characteristics of the assets and liabilities.
-Assets and liabilities with readily available, actively quoted prices or for which fair value can be measured from actively quoted prices generally will have a higher degree of market price observability and lesser degree of judgment used in measuring fair value.
+Assets and liabilities with readily available, actively quoted prices (Level I) or for which fair value can be measured from actively quoted prices (Level II) generally will have a higher degree of market price observability and lesser degree of judgment used in measuring fair value than those measured using pricing inputs that are unobservable in the market (Level III).
+See Note 4 to our consolidated financial statements included in this annual report for additional information regarding fair value measurements.